 Jordan Kentris is the founder and creative director of A Good Day, a boutique design firm specializing in event stationery.

 Fortunately enough, there are plenty of free wedding fonts you can use for your invitations.
 When you start looking for the right fit, you will find that there’s a treasure trove of wonderful options online.
+(May we suggest checking out our cool customizable collaboration with Minted?)
 To make things simple, keep in mind that this style will need to align well with all of your wedding accessories.

 “Make sure you pick a font or fonts that will work with all the other printed goods for the wedding as you’ll want to carry that styling through to the event's day-of paper goods, thank you cards, gifts, and more,” Kentris adds.